stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 **Components:** V, S<br>
 **Duration:** Special

-*Partially sacrificing your vision, you are guarded frpm magic by an malevolent force.*
+*Partially sacrificing your vision, you are guarded from magic by an malevolent force.*

 You must cover one eye in its entirety when you cast this spell.
 While the eye is covered, you have -1d on [Perception](https://stormchaserroleplaying.com/stormchaserRPG/General/Perception/) checks that rely on sight and on melee and ranged attack rolls.